Integralist/Sainsbury-Scraper/README.md

 The other dependency is [codegangsta/cli](https://github.com/codegangsta/cli) which abstracts away a lot of the boilerplate required for creating a console based application

+> Note: I'm a big fan of Dave Cheney's [gb](https://getgb.io/) for managing vendored dependencies.
+Although the BBC prefers to use [Godep](https://godoc.org/github.com/tools/godep).
+I opted for neither as there were only two dependencies, and so it felt a little overkill for this small project.
+Once Go 1.6 is released hopefully we'll see an official/native implementation for vendored dependencies

 ## Development

 1. Read-Me Driven Development